matjaz99/alertmonitor/README.md

 Alertmonitor is a webapp for displaying alerts from Prometheus.
 It offers a nice GUI with lots of cool features for browsing alerts.

-A built-in webhook accepts any HTTP GET or POST request that comes on URI endpoint: `/alertmonitor/webhook`.
+A webhook accepts any HTTP GET or POST request that comes on endpoint: `/alertmonitor/webhook`.

 If the request is recognized to come from Prometheus Alertmanager, it will be processed further and displayed as alarm.